viperconsole/viperconsole.github.io/index.md

     * local file : `'myimage.png'`
     * remote file : `'http://someserver.com/myimage.png'`
-    * data URL : `'data:image/png; ...'`
+    * TODO data URL : `'data:image/png; ...'`

     TODO To convert an image into data url, simply drag and drop it on the console screen.

-    TODO If resource_name is not an empty string `""`, this image can be overriden by the player by running the console with res parameters.
-This makes it easy for users to mod the game graphics.
+    If resource_name is not an empty string `""`, this image can be overriden by the player by running the console with res parameters.
+This makes it easy for users to mod the game graphics by replacing a named resource with another image.

 * `set_layer_offset(id, x, y)`
     * set a layer scrolling offset.